-The educational achievement of looked after children remains lower that their peers and as a result the Children Act 1989 (as amended by the Children Act 2004) places a duty on local authorities to promote the educational requirements of looked after children.
-Discharging the duty on a day-to day basis means that the local authority should do at least what any good parent would do to promote their child’s educational aspirations and support their achievements.
+The educational achievement of looked after children remains lower than their peers and as a result of the Children Act, 1989 (as amended by the Children Act 2004) places a duty on local authorities to promote the educational requirements of looked after children.
+Discharging the duty on a day-to-day basis means that the local authority should do at least what any good parent would do to promote their child’s educational aspirations and support their achievements.

 Our qualified team of advisors can support you with all education issues – and they’re only a phone call or email away.
 From advice on school admissions, exclusions and appeals to guidance on uniforms and homework, we’re here to help.

 We’ll also help you access additional support and information on special needs, further education, and moving or changing schools.